ABOUT

 Darragh Sheehan

 is a licensed clinical social worker, psychotherapist, & adjunct lecturer at the Silberman School of Social Work (CUNY) in New York City.
-She has worked for over a decade in community mental health with a diversity of patients, but primarily (in New York state-funded Victim Assistance Programs) with migrants from Latin America.
+She has experience working with a diversity of patients, but her primary work has been with migrants from Latin America (in New York state and federally funded Victim Assistance Programs and FQHC-Federally Funded Community Health Clinics), providing psychodynamic psychotherapy and other forms of advocacy.

-She began her clinical education in Buenos Aires, Argentina, where she trained in various somatic & psychodynamic modalities.
-Her primary post-graduate studies were in New York City, where she trained in a neo-Reichian somatically orientated psychodynamic psychotherapy, one of the earlier clinical attempts at integrating the political, the body, and subjectivity.
+Darragh began her clinical education in Buenos Aires, Argentina, prior to getting her MSW, where she trained in various psychotherapeutic modalities.
+Her primary post-graduate studies were in New York City, where she trained in a Neo-Reichian somatically orientated psychodynamic psychotherapy: one of the earlier clinical attempts at integrating the political, the body, & subjectivity.

 Carlos padrón